-Prevent Lead Headteacher Prevent Governor Lead Chair of Governors
+Prevent Lead Headteacher Prevent Governor Lead Safeguarding Governor

-19. Private fostering
+20. Private fostering

 Where a period of UK homestay lasts 28 days or more for a child aged under 16, or under 18 for a child with SEND, this may amount to private fostering under the Children Act 1989.
 Where the school becomes aware of a pupil being privately fostered, they will notify CSC as soon as possible to allow the LA/CSC to conduct any necessary checks.